 The Menu Layout is outlined on the following pages in the form of a flow chart.
-The menu is divided into 5 sections: VIDEO, DECODE, PORTS, TIME, GENERAL accessible by pressing the buttons of the same name followed by the SETUP button.
-Sections 3.3.1 to 3.3.5 provide a pictorial overview of each of the 5 menu sections.
+The menu is divided into 5 sections: VIDEO, DECODE, PORTS, TIME, and GENERAL which are accessible by pressing the buttons of the same name followed by the SETUP button.
+Sections 3.4 to 3.8 provide a pictorial overview of each of the 5 menu sections.
 The buttons used for navigating the menu are also shown to give the user a quick reference guide for using the menus.

-Press VIDEO then SETUP- Navigates into the VIDEO menu

-Press DECODE then SETUP- Navigates into the DECODE menu

-Press PORTS then SETUP- Navigates into the PORTS menu

-Press TIME then SETUP- Navigates into the TIME menu

-Press GENERAL then SETUP- navigates into the GENERAL menu

-When in one of the menus, the following buttons are used as follows:
+Press VIDEO then SETUP - Navigates into the VIDEO menu.
+Press DECODE then SETUP - Navigates into the DECODE menu.
+Press PORTS then SETUP - Navigates into the PORTS menu.
+Press TIME then SETUP - Navigates into the TIME menu.
+Press GENERAL then SETUP - Navigates into the GENERAL menu.

+The following buttons can be used to navigate throughout the above-mentioned menus:
-SELECT- Navigates down one level in the menu tree (to the right on the charts)

-SETUP- Navigates up one level in the menu tree (to the left on the charts) parameter values shown when you leave the bottom level of the menu tree will be used as the control value.
+- SELECT: Navigates down one level in the menu tree (to the right on the charts). - SETUP: Navigates up one level in the menu tree (to the left on the charts).
+Parameter values shown when you leave the bottom level of the menu tree will be used as the control value.

-UP Arrow- Scroll up through items on the same menu level
+UP Arrow: Scroll up through items on the same menu level.

-DOWN Arrow- Scroll Down through items on the same menu level
+DOWN Arrow:Scroll Down through items on the same menu level.